 Felix Cheong is a local award-winning writer with 10 books under his name, including Vanishing Point, and Singapore Siu Dai.
 He has also written for various publications as a freelance writer and spoken at writer’s festivals around the world, from Edinburgh to Hong Kong.
 Content.co was lucky enough to host the master himself for a workshop, where Cheong shared his techniques and philosophies to a group of eager participants.
 If you missed it, here’s what you need to know:

 What is great content, and how can you tell how relevant it is for your audience?
 These were the questions addressed during the first part of the workshop.
 While these tips were given in the context of creating news pieces, they can also be used to create great marketing content!

 Taking into account how much impact a story has on the reader is one of the most obvious ways to create relevant content.
 Keep in mind that content that may be of no consequence to the general public may be of great importance to a niche group of people.
 Eg: the release of a new Lord of The Rings video game trailer.

 Events that hit close to home are more relevant.
 An earthquake in Indonesia and one in Scandinavia will carry a different impact for a typical reader in Southeast Asia.

-News affecting celebrities, other well-know individuals and places can offer some great content that will be appealing for readers as well.
+News affecting celebrities, other well-known individuals and places can offer some great content that will be appealing for readers as well.
 Sources can range from local to international.
 Events like the Paris attacks and the bird flu in Hong Kong are examples of this type of content.

 The media coverage of the bombings in Paris compared to the ones in Beirut the day after also provide an interesting case study.
 Media outlets placed more emphasis on Paris because it was one of the most visited cities in the world, and had a higher chance of affecting more people.